polychromatist/luau-vim/README.md

 Modify these variables in the head of your vimrc, before the plugin is loaded.

-Example: `let g:luauRobloxIncludeAPIDump = 1`.
+Example: `let g:luauIncludeRobloxAPIDump = 1`.
 Note that a value of 1 means on, or set, similarly with 0 and off, or unset.

 <table>
   <thead>